irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 # Assault rifles:
 ### General AR updates
 * All DMR kits and some long barrels were reworked into "Armor piercing kits" that can penetrate shields, body armor and walls, but ammo pick up while using them is halved.
+Affected weapons: Car-4, AK74, AMR16, Gewehr3, KS12 (upper receiver).

 ### New attachments
 * M308 and Galant rifles now have AP rounds - same as AP(DMR) kits, but are categorized as ammuntion